Chart Color Schemes

 Infrastructure

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified 12 projects potentially impacting the area.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Umina Beach Public Preschool, Umina Beach Multi-Dwelling Housing Projects, 100-101 The Esplanade Development Site - Ettalong Beach, and Ettalong Beach Hotel Development - 216-220 Memorial Avenue.
-Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.